 And what ART OF DYING have been able to create is muscular, vivacious hard-rock bursting with lung-shattering choruses and a sincerity that is impossible to fake.
-Equally at home with a lead-fingered riff or a deft slow-burner, there is an ease of breadth in AOD’s repertoire that would send most of their peers salad-green with envy.
+Equally at home with a lead-fingered riff or a deft slow-burner, there is an ease of breadth in AOD’s repertoire.

 “I was blown away when I first heard their independent record,” enthuses DISTURBED guitarist Dan Donegan.
 “I lived with it for quite a while and I was so impressed with the quality of the songwriting that I had a feeling there was something special going on.
 David (DISTURBED vocalist David Draiman) and I had been looking for someone to sign to our imprint for a while, but I wanted to make sure the guys could do it live - it’s hard to find a band that are the complete package these days.
 So, we invited them out on a DISTURBED tour of America, we really threw them in the deep end!”